grape-oauth2/grape_oauth2/README.md

 ### Hey, I wanna control all the authentication process!

-If you need to do some special things (check if `client_id` starts with _'MyAPI'_ word for example), then you can just override default authentication methods in models (only if you are using gem mixins, in other cases you **MUST** write them by yourself):
+If you need to do some special things (check if `key` starts with _'MyAPI'_ word for example), then you can just override default authentication methods in models (only if you are using gem mixins, in other cases you **MUST** write them by yourself):

 ```ruby
 # app/models/application.rb